Thinking of Hitting the Delete Button on Your Online Life? That Is a Mistake

 These examples should make you pause, if you were hoping to create an online persona and impress the world with your ability to inflame and amuse.
 But, they also demonstrate just how easy it really is for someone with a little bit of tech support to take down the walls you put up to keep your identity and online life safe.

 If you're hiding behind a screen name, or you pull all content offline that's even remotely connected to your real name, you'll face even more danger.
 That's because search engines like Google and Bing will only be able to find nasty stuff online if someone runs a search for your name.
 You'll have no excellent content to promote, no awards to look at and no accomplishments to brag about, if you delete your online life.

 You need at least some presence online in order to give searchers something positive to find when they search for you online.

 I've written about this before, in the context of the mugshot industry, and I encourage you to read that post in detail.
 But the takeaway point is that you need some kind of online presence in order to dominate search results for your name.
 That's just the way the business works.

 What We Advocate

-Some clients need to take control of their online identities in order to thwart a stalker or otherwise fight back against an online enemy.
-We’re perfectly capable of handling those tasks, and in fact, we have a number of tools we can use to eliminate nasty data that you might not want associated with your name.
+Some clients need to take control of their online life in order to thwart a stalker or otherwise fight back against an online enemy.
+We're perfectly capable of handling those tasks, and in fact, we have a number of tools we can use to eliminate nasty data that you might not want associated with your name.